Joint Design of Sampler and Compressor for Timely Status Updates: Age-Distortion Tradeoff: Conclusion

 \section{Conclusion}

 In this work, we consider a problem of designing joint sampling, quantization and coding policy to minimize the AoI subject to the distortion constraint of the samples in a status update system with single generate-at-will source.
 We prove that the zero-wait sampler, uniform quantizer, and the real-valued AoI-optimal code are asymptotically optimal.
 Moreover, the performance curve of the optimal AoI versus log distortion is a linear function with a slope of $-\frac{3}{4}$ asymptotically.
 We also show that the real-valued Shannon code can achieve the optimal performance asymptotically.
-Our approach can be readily extended to other single-source systems, such as the PAoI \cite{Costa_2014} for the $M/G/1$ queue.

 \enlargethispage{-1.4cm}

 \appendices